Disc Tearing and Bardeen-Petterson Alignment in GRMHD Simulations of Highly Tilted Thin Accretion Discs

 \section{Abstract}

-Luminous active galactic nuclei (AGN) and X-Ray binaries (XRBs) tend to be surrounded by geometrically thin, radiatively cooled accretion discs.
-According to both theory and observations, these are -- in many cases -- highly misaligned with the black hole spin axis.
-In this work we present the first general relativistic magnetohydrodynamic simulations of very thin ($h/r\sim0.015{-}0.05$) accretion discs around rapidly spinning ($a\sim0.9$) black holes and tilted by $45{-}65$ degrees.
-We show that the inner regions of the discs with $h/r\simless0.03$ align with the black hole equator, though at smaller radii than predicted by theoretical work.
-The inner aligned and outer misaligned disc regions are separated by a sharp {\it break} in tilt angle accompanied by a sharp drop in density.
-We find that frame-dragging by the spinning black hole overpowers the disc viscosity, which is self-consistently produced by magnetized turbulence, {\it tearing} the disc apart and forming a rapidly precessing inner sub-disc surrounded by a slowly precessing outer sub-disc.
-We find that at all tilt values the system produces a pair of relativistic jets.
-At small distances the jets precess rapidly together with the inner sub-disc, whereas at large distances they partially align with the outer sub-disc and precess more slowly.
+Luminous active galactic nuclei (AGN) and X-Ray binaries (XRBs) often contain geometrically thin, radiatively cooled accretion discs.
+According to theory, these are -- in many cases -- initially highly misaligned with the black hole equator.
+In this work, we present the first general relativistic magnetohydrodynamic simulations of very thin ($h/r\sim0.015{-}0.05$) accretion discs around rapidly spinning ($a\sim0.9$) black holes and tilted by $45{-}65$ degrees.
+We show that the inner regions of the discs with $h/r\simless0.03$ align with the black hole equator, though out to smaller radii than predicted by analytic work.
+The inner aligned and outer misaligned disc regions are separated by a sharp break in tilt angle accompanied by a sharp drop in density.
+We find that frame-dragging by the spinning black hole overpowers the disc viscosity, which is self-consistently produced by magnetized turbulence, tearing the disc apart and forming a rapidly precessing inner sub-disc surrounded by a slowly precessing outer sub-disc.
+We find that the system produces a pair of relativistic jets for all initial tilt values.
+At small distances the black hole launched jets precess rapidly together with the inner sub-disc, whereas at large distances they partially align with the outer sub-disc and precess more slowly.
 If the tearing radius can be modeled accurately in future work, emission model independent measurements of black hole spin based on precession-driven quasi-periodic oscillations may become possible.